 Draper is a somewhat ethnically-diverse city.
 The people who call Draper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Draper residents report their race to be White, followed by Asian.
-Important ancestries of people in Draper include German, Irish, Scottish, and Danish.
+Important ancestries of people in Draper include English, German, Irish, European, and Scottish.

 The most common language spoken in Draper is English.
 Other important languages spoken here include Spanish and Langs. of India.